Tuesday 16 April 2024, from 10:00 am

 - Early English or Italian song from the 16th or 17th

-- A song from the 19th or 20th century sung in German, French or another European language.
+- A song from the 19th or 20th century sung in the original European language.

-- An aria from an opera, to be sung in the original language, with or without recitative.
+- An aria from an opera, sung in the original language, with or without recitative.

-- An aria from an oratorio, in the original language or in English, with or without recitative.
+- An aria from an oratorio, sung in the original language, with or without recitative.

 A cash prize of £300 will be awarded to the highest-placed accompanist.

-The prizes will be awarded not only for the performance of a balanced and well-designed programme but also for the most refined and developed sense of stagecraft.
-Competitors will find themselves adjudicated not only on the depth of their musicianship but also on how they present themselves and generally connect with an audience.
+Competitors will be adjudicated on the selection of a balanced and well-designed programme, on the depth of their musicianship and on how they present themselves and connect with an audience.
 A verbal introduction to the musical programme is an integral part of the performance.